-After arthroscopy the wound is covered with dressings.
+After arthroscopy the incisions are covered with dressings.
 These should generally be left in place for 3 days.
 Due to the large amount of fluid used during the arthroscopy, it is normal to see some bloody drainage on the dressings.
 If bright red blood persists despite elevation and icing, please call the doctor.
 Bruising down into the elbow and chest wall is not uncommon.

-You may remove your dressings three days after your surgery.
-Your incisions will be covered with steri-strips or visible sutures.
+You may remove your dressings 3 days after your surgery.
+Your incisions will be covered with visible sutures.
 Do not remove the steri-strips or cut any of the visible sutures.
 Cover the incisions with Band-Aids.